nowo-tech/ComposerUpdateHelper/README.md

 **Note:** These files should be committed to your repository so they're available to all team members.
 The plugin will remove any old `.ignore.txt` entries from `.gitignore` if they exist.

+**Auto-update:** The `generate-composer-require.sh` script is automatically updated when you run `composer update` if the content differs from the version in vendor.
+This ensures you always have the latest version of the script.

 ### Architecture

 The script uses a lightweight architecture for better maintainability: